SajalNeetable/leadiq-landing-page/LeadIQ/ClientApp/src/blogs/2018-11-26-how-sales-automation-is-changing-sales.md

 title: How Sales Automation Is Changing Sales
 metaTitle: How Sales Automation Is Changing Sale
 author: Mei Siauw
----
+authorImage: img/meiheadshot.jpeg
+authorProfile: Mei Siauw is the CEO and co-founder of LeadIQ.
+publishDate: 'November 26, 2018'
+description: >-
   Sales Automation is all the rave nowadays.

   Over the past decade, we’ve seen a massive shift towards inside sales in the B2B world.
 Teams are leaning more and more on prospecting to build up their revenue.
+metaDescription: >-
+  Sales Automation is all the rave nowadays.

+  Over the past decade, we’ve seen a massive shift towards inside sales in the B2B world.
+Teams are leaning more and more on prospecting to build up their revenue.
+---
 As a result, an entire sales software space has opened up, with hundreds of tools that will help sales teams sell faster.
 Per [Venture Beat](https://venturebeat.com/2015/12/01/317-companies-10b-in-funding-and-110k-employees-inside-sales-startups-exploding/) as of 2017, there are now at least 5–6 different options in every part of a team’s sales stack.

 Sales tools are making it easier for salespeople to send more emails, make more phone calls, and touch thousands of accounts per week.
 With the sales process optimized, there should be no issues for sales teams to hit their quotas, crush their goals, and help their company to achieve their revenue milestones.